-If you’re travelling to Hong Kong from Singapore as part of the quarantine-free travel bubble, then you’re bound to be looking for what sets Hong Kong apart.
+If you’re travelling to Hong Kong from Singapore, then you’re bound to be looking for what sets Hong Kong apart.
 While both cities have incredible sights and an amazing food culture, there are still some things which remain unique to each.
 From scaling mountains to getting sky-high and meeting Mickey Mouse, here are just 10 things Singaporeans can only get their fill of in Hong Kong.

 And for a little hometown refresher, check out 10 things to do in Singapore that you can’t do in Hong Kong.

-Note: The Air Travel Bubble has been postponed; click here for the latest updates.
-Remember to book ahead for popular restaurants and attractions – and that offerings may change to reflect COVID-19 measures.
+Note: Remember to book ahead for popular restaurants and attractions – and that offerings may change to reflect COVID-19 measures.

 1. Hike the Mountaintops